RicardoPineda2301/XEM-Faucet/README.md

   2. Now you will need to install the dependencies for the Faucet to work correctly.
 To do so, follow the next mini guide:

-    a.
-First, navigate to the Folder where the Project has been downloaded
+  + First, navigate to the Folder where the Project has been downloaded
-    b.
-Now that you're there, open a terminal from the folder.
+  + Now that you're there, open a terminal from the folder.
-    c.
-Lastly, simply run the following command:
+  + Lastly, simply run the following command:

     ```
     npm install
     ```